Bibliofile/Blockheads-Api/README.md

 # Blockheads-Api

-This repository provides a standardized API for interacting with Blockheads Worlds. **This is not yet complete.**
+This repository provides a standardized API for interacting with Blockheads Worlds.

 ## Documentation
 Available [here](https://bibliofile.github.io/Blockheads-Api/)